 Make sure to keep your contact details up to date on the database.
 Otherwise, your local vet or shelter won’t be able to identify you as the owner of your lost cat.

-Can microchip cat IDs help you track down your cat in real-time?
+Can a microchip cat ID track your cat in real-time?

 ⚠️ No. Microchips can’t help you track your cat in real-time.
 They can only help someone identify your cat.
 They don’t help you take an active role in tracking down your missing cat, in case they get lost.